Drogshell/Drogshell/README.md

 ```
 I have had a number of projects on here that have been deleted.
 I will replace them with better projects as time goes on.
-I will onlt archive projects that I deem somewhat competent
+I will only archive projects that I deem somewhat competent